-The good news is that there are material options for your flat roof beyond traditional hot-mopped built up roofing that will increase the reliability of the... flat roof.
+The flexibility of a flat roof offers certain benefits, but flat roofs do have a bit of a reputation for leaks and repairs.
+The good news is that there are material options for your flat roof beyond traditional hot-mopped, built-up roofing that will increase the reliability of the flat roof.

 Let's review the most common categories of flat roof materials available for your home:

 - Modified bitumen roof